Bible Study Begins by Selecting a Bible Translation

 1. Literal word-for-word translation.
 This makes for accuracy, but can be pretty wooden to read out loud.
 A good example of this type is the New American Standard Bible (NASB).

 2. Dynamic thought-for-thought correspondence.
 Here the translator takes a thought in the original language and tries to translate it into the same concept in good English, without being tied to the exact words in the original.
-A good example of this might be Today's English Version (TEV).
+A good example of this might be the New Living Translation (NLT).

 The best Bible for Bible study purpose will probably contain a balance of both.
 You want a careful, accurate translation, but one that reads easily and clearly for family devotions or public worship.